thomasio101/SelenScript/readme.md

 break if baz == "baz"
 continue if baz == "baz"
 ```
+### Return values from control flow blocks
 expression statements

+**NOTE**
-NOTE: versions prior to (LuaJIT/Lua5.2+) may not support this as it use's goto
+Versions of the Lua language prior to Lua 5.2 may not support this feature as it utilises the `goto` statement.
 ```Lua
 foo = while true do
 	break "foo's value"